crs4/life_monitor/README.md

 #### Docker build <a name="image-build"></a>

-As first setup of every environment initialisation, all the required Docker images will be build.
-The main image containing the LifeMonitor backend is built from `docker/lifemonitor.Dockerfile`.
+The first step for setting up the environment is to build all required Docker images.
+The main image containing the LifeMonitor back-end is built from `docker/lifemonitor.Dockerfile`.

 Note that `docker/lifemonitor.Dockerfile` depends on the presence of a `certs` directory at the top level (i.e., the repository root) containing the SSL certificates.
 You can provide your own certificates by renaming them to `lm.key` and `lm.crt`.
-Any other (self signed) certificate you might want to install on the LifeMonitor container should be placed inside the same `certs` directory.
-If this directory is not found, the Makefile will create it and populate it with self-signed certificates
+Any other (self-signed) certificate you might want to install on the LifeMonitor container should be placed inside the same `certs` directory.
+If this directory is not found, the Makefile will create it and populate it with self-signed certificates.
 > **WARNING**.
 If you have an empty `certs` directory the image will build but
 > it will be broken due to missing certificates.
 Thus, be sure to have a `certs`
 > folder populated with the `lm.key` and `lm.crt` files or use `make clean` to
 > clean up and remove the existing `certs` directory.

 #### Auxiliary Services <a name="aux-services"></a>

 LifeMonitor acts as a bridge between different systems.
 To simplify the setup of a complete environment, we provide preconfigured instances of the two systems which LifeMonitor is allowed to communicate with, i.e., the workflow registry